learn-co-students/intro-to-rake-atlanta-web-100719/README.md

 Student.create(name: "Sarah", grade: "10th")
 ```

-Then, we define a rake task that execute the code in this file.
+Then, we define a rake task that executes the code in this file.
 This task will also be namespaced under `db`:

 ```ruby
 desc 'seed the database with some dummy data'